DhruvSrikanth/DhruvSrikanth/README.md

 <br/>
 </p>

-* CS graduate student at the University of Chicago, Research Assistant at the UChicago Booth Center for Applied Artificial Intelligence.
+* Researcher at the Robotics Institute, at Carnegie Mellon University.

-* Research at the UChicago Booth Center for Applied Artificial Intelligence.
+* Previous research at the UChicago Booth Center for Applied Artificial Intelligence.

-* Areas of interest: Deep Learning, Game Theory, Computational Learning Theory, High Performance Computing.
-Specifically, generative frameworks (e.g. GAN, VAE, DDPM), energy-based models (EBMs) and self-supervised learning (SSL).
+* Areas of interest: Deep Learning, Game Theory, High Performance Computing.
+Specifically, leveraging interpretable techniques to develop signals for supervision in unsupervised learning, semi-supervised learning and self-supervised learning (SSL).

-* Looking for roles in Software Engineering, AI, and Research at companies that take a practical engineering approach to innovation and impact.
+* Interested in AI and Research at companies that take a practical engineering approach to innovation and impact.

 * What excites me about machine learning is its infancy and novelty.
 What drives me is the potential to create impactful solutions through data- centric algorithms and a little fun with math.